-- Prioritize two-way relationships and working together to promote the dignity of "Christ in all persons," rather than "drop-off" or "give and receive" relationships which foster dependency and separation.
+- We prioritize two-way relationships and work together to promote the dignity of, "Christ in all persons," rather than "drop-off" or "give and receive" relationships that foster dependency and separation.

 Movement of the Holy Spirit

-- Focus first on local ministries, especially those near Saint John's, both in time given and money granted.
-Then branch out into city-wide partnerships and beyond.
+- We focus first on local ministries, especially those near Saint John's, both in time given and money granted.
+We then, branch out into city-wide partnerships and beyond.

 Impact of Contribution

 - What effect will a gift of time and money from STJ have on the organization?
 Will it be a small donation for a well-established fundraising machine or a difference maker that enables an important ministry to blossom?